Scientific Name(s): Apis mellifera L.

-Honey is GRAS when used as food.
+Honey is considered GRAS when used as food.
 Safety and efficacy for dosages above those in foods is unproven.FDA 2019, Ulbricht 2010

-There have been numerous case reports of adverse reactions related to allergic reactions after ingestion of bee pollen by sensitive individuals.
-Single doses of bee pollen as low 5 mL have precipitated acute allergic reactions, including anaphylaxis.12, 123, 124, 125 The development of hypereosinophilia and neurologic and GI symptoms were reported in a woman who ingested bee pollen for more than 3 weeks.126 Allergic symptoms resolved upon discontinuation.
-The reactivity of bee pollen was assessed in 145 atopic patients and 57 healthy volunteers.
+Numerous case reports of adverse allergic reactions after ingestion of bee pollen by sensitive individuals have been reported.
+Single doses of bee pollen as low as 5 mL have precipitated acute allergic reactions, including anaphylaxis.Cohen 1979, Geyman 1994, Greenberger 2001, Mirkin 1989 The development of hypereosinophilia and neurologic and GI symptoms were reported in a woman who ingested bee pollen for more than 3 weeks.
+Allergic symptoms resolved upon discontinuation.Lin 1989 The reactivity of bee pollen was assessed in 145 atopic patients and 57 healthy volunteers.
 All patients received skin-prick testing with 6 standard aeroallergens (olive, grasses mix, Parietaria, mugwort, Dermatophagoides pteronyssinus, and Dermatophagoides farinae) and homemade bee pollen extracts.
-There was a strong correlation between cutaneous reactions to bee pollen extracts and olive, grasses mix, and mugwort.
+A strong correlation between cutaneous reactions to bee pollen extracts and olive, grasses mix, and mugwort was observed.
 Additionally, strong cutaneous reactions to bee pollen were observed in atopic patients compared with healthy volunteers.Pitsios 2006

-Generally, honey is considered safe as a sweet food product, gargle, cough-soothing agent, and a topical product for minor sores and wounds.
-However, medical reports indicate that honey can be harmful when fed to infants because some batches contain spores of Clostridium botulinum, which can multiply in the intestines and result in botulism poisoning.134, 135, 136 The American Academy of Pediatrics and the World Health Organization recommend that honey should not be given to an infant younger than 12 months due to the potential for botulism.AAP 2018, WHO 2018
+Generally, honey is considered safe as a food product, gargle, cough-soothing agent, and topical product for minor sores and wounds.
+However, medical reports indicate that honey can be harmful when fed to infants because some batches contain spores of Clostridium botulinum, which can multiply in the intestines and result in botulism poisoning.Berkow 1987, Fenicia 1993, Infant Botulism 1994 The American Academy of Pediatrics and the WHO recommend that honey not be given to infants younger than 12 months due to the potential for botulism.AAP 2018, WHO 2018

 This information relates to an herbal, vitamin, mineral or other dietary supplement.
 This product has not been reviewed by the FDA to determine whether it is safe or effective and is not subject to the quality standards and safety information collection standards that are applicable to most prescription drugs.
 This information should not be used to decide whether or not to take this product.
 This information does not endorse this product as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about this product.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to this product.
 This information is not specific medical advice and does not replace information you receive from your health care provider.
 You should talk with your health care provider for complete information about the risks and benefits of using this product.